-Retired tenured and other grid faculty (adjuncts.
-PoPs, and artists-in-residence) are eligible for a reduced level of GISOS funding.
+Retired tenured and adjunct faculty are eligible for a reduced level of GISOS funding.
 There is only one category of GISOS for retired faculty.

 22. After I retire, can I still put money into my retirement account?

 No. That is, you can open a personal IRA or other account, but you can no longer contribute to your Wesleyan retirement accounts after you have retired.